-The Fulton Mill Solar Project is located on 15 acres of scrub-land in Reidsville, Ga.
+The Fulton Mill Solar project is located on 15 acres of scrub-land in Reidsville, Georgia.

-The 3.0-megawatt installation in Tattnall County was constructed on property owned by Beltline Energy, the project’s early-stage developer.
+The 3.0-megawatt (MW) installation in Tattnall County was constructed on property owned by a local developer, who developed the project in its early-stages.

 Fulton Mill Solar was completed as a part of the Georgia Power Advanced Solar Initiative, a program by the utility to promote the production of clean, green energy in the state.

 |Electrical Contractor||Evergreen Solar Services, Vienna, Va.|

 |Energy Production||4,500,000 kWh per year|

 |Module Wattage||310 Watts|